xtensa/PodEmu/README.md

 <img width="500" src="/schematics/HC-05%20and%20XS3868.png?raw=true" />
 Important notes:
  - do not short audio ground (pin 2) with power ground (pins 15 and 16).
 If you do it, significant noise will appear.
- - voltage is set to 3,6V and not to 3,3V.
-3,6V is within acceptable range for both modules.
-However, XS3868 is designed to work with battery and if voltage is dropped below ~3,5V it produces audible warning.
+ - voltage is set to 3,55V and not to 3,3V.
+3.3V is normal operating voltage for HC-05, 3.6V is maximum for HC-05.
+However 3.6V should be minimum voltage for XS3868.
+When voltage drops below 3.5V, XS3868 will produce audible warnings.
+To avoid it, but to stay within HC-05 voltage limits it is recommended to set voltage between 3.5V and 3.6V.
+There are known cases when slight exceeding 3.6V burned HC-05.
  - before using HC-05 it need to be configured.
 You need to change Baud Rate to 57600 (or whatever rate is required by your car/dock station)
 	AT+UART=57600,0,0
 For details about configuring HC-05 please refer to [this manual](https://www.itead.cc/wiki/Serial_Port_Bluetooth_Module_%28Master/Slave%29_%3A_HC-05)